A Payne-Whitham model of urban traffic networks in the presence of traffic lights and its application to traffic optimisation: Introduction

 Mesoscopic models, which are intermediate models between microscopic and macroscopic levels, are usually more computationally efficient and can also be applied to large-scale traffic simulations.
 Examples are the models developed by Prigogine and Herman \cite{prigogine1971kinetic, prigogine1961boltzmann}, which are based on the kinetic gas theory.

 Macroscopic models are usually based on partial differential equations describing the evolution of aggregated values such as traffic density, traffic flow and average speed.
 Most of them are derived from the first and most popular macroscopic model, the Lighthill-Whitham model \cite{lighthill1955kinematic}.
-In this article, we focus on one of the popular macroscopic traffic simulation models, the Payne-Whitham model \cite{Payne1971,Whitham1999}, originally designed for modelling highway traffic on straight road segments, and show how it can be adapted to more realistic conditions with arbitrary road network graphs and multiple intersections with traffic signals.
+In this article, we examine the widely used macroscopic traffic simulation model, the Payne-Whitham model \cite{Payne1971,Whitham1999}, originally developed for simulating highway traffic on straight road segments.
+We extend this model to accommodate more realistic scenarios, incorporating arbitrary road network graphs and multiple intersections regulated by traffic signals.
+This enhanced version, referred to as the Payne-Whitham model with Traffic Lights (PWTL), is subsequently applied in experiments aimed at optimizing traffic signal configurations for improved traffic flow.

-Our extension of the Payne-Whitham model (called the Payne-Whitham model with Traffic Lights, or PWTL for short) is later used in experiments to optimize traffic signal settings.
 The problem of traffic signal control has been extensively studied, with approaches ranging from static and actuated control of individual intersections using fixed rules (e.g., Webster's method \cite{webster}) to more advanced coordination over larger areas with multiple intersections.
 Advanced techniques include artificial intelligence (e.g., reinforcement learning \cite{el2013multiagent, wei2019colight} and evolutionary algorithms \cite{gora2019solving}) and quantum computing \cite{inoue2021traffic}.
 In our approach, we use the Differential Evolution algorithm \cite{storn1997differential}, which is well-suited to our traffic light optimization task due to its effectiveness in handling complex optimization problems.

 These optimization methods require a traffic model to evaluate the quality (measured by some traffic characteristics such as average speed, travel times, and delays) of traffic signal settings.
 Since such evaluations are usually time-consuming, surrogate models are often employed to approximate the results of the original models quickly and with good accuracy \cite{skowronek2021graph, skowronek2023graph}.
 The high computational demand was also an issue with the PWTL presented, so we tested four surrogate models to predict the total average speed and the overall length of the queues: Linear Regression, Multi-Layer Perceptron (MLP), Support Vector Regression (SVR), and Random Forest.
 Although Linear Regression was the least accurate surrogate model, it was still able to find traffic light configurations that optimized speed and queue length effectively.